italicize/italicize.github.io/windows_setup.md

    1. Click "Automatically hide scroll bars in Windows" **Off**.
    1. <img src='fas/times.svg' alt='X' height='12'>&nbsp;**Close** Settings.
 1. Click **File Explorer** (the folder icon in the Windows taskbar).
-1. (?)
-Right-click the Documents folder and select Properties.
-    1. (?)
-On the Customize tab, select "General items" and click OK.
-1. (?)
-Right-click the Downloads folder and select Properties.
-    1. (?)
-On the Customize tab, select "General items" and click OK.
 1. Click the **Documents** folder.
 1. If the ribbon is not visible, double-click **Home**.
 1. On the **View** menu, for the layout, select **Details**.